opvia/product-challenge/README.md

 #### FAQS

 - Can I change the structure/content of the raw data? - yes feel free to, but don't feel obligated to (this is a product not an engineering challenge)
+- Where is the data coming from?
+It's from an instrument (a bioreactor).
 - Unsure whether to submit?
 Would you happily get on a call with a scientist and give them access?
 Would what you've showed them make them more excited about using Opvia?
 - Ran out of time?
 Document any features that you'd like to have built.
 - I have a question?
 Please ask!!
 Email `oli@opvia.io` and cc  `will@opvia.io`